Qowaiv/qowaiv-validation/src/Qowaiv.Validation.TestTools/README.md

     .WithoutMessages()
     .Value.Should().Be(17);
 ```
-Where the chain after `.Value` is exposes the value.
+Where the chain after `.Value` exposes the value.

 Other options for `.IsValid()` are: